 Number porting is not as advanced in China as you may find in other countries.
 Changing service providers in China will mean a few extra steps, involving canceling your number and buying a new phone number from your new provider.
 This issue has not been fixed, but if you choose a reputable VoIP provider that allows you to test their service before signing a long-term contract, you won’t waste any money on advertising a new number.

 5. Number availability and limitations

 Local numbers are difficult to set up in China due to their many restrictions.
 As China’s economy grows and more businesses choose to expand their global reach, the difficulty has lessened.
 However, complaints about call quality are common.
 Many providers only provide access to Beijing or Shanghai.
 At Global Call Forwarding, we offer local numbers in Beijing, Guangzhou, Shanghai, Shenzhen, Tongchuan, and Hong Kong, with a reliable connection.

 The future of China and the VoIP industry shows promise for growth.
 Although it is difficult at the present time, VoIP providers and China have been working hard to establish better connections and they continue to get better.

 Getting Chinese Phone Numbers

-Global Call Forwarding offers a variety of Chinese phone numbers that work within the Chinese telephone code plan.
+Global Call Forwarding offers a variety of Chinese virtual phone numbers that work within the Chinese telephone code plan.
 You can use these numbers to start a new business in the country or expand your business to China.
 Call us today to learn more!